Clinical Fellowship Instructors - Overview

 Josiah hails from Keizer, Oregon, where he spent the first 18 years of his life involved in sports, Young Life, and outdoor adventuring.
 He obtained a BS in Biology at Seattle Pacific University and then went on to earn his DPT in 2009 from the University of Puget Sound.
 He has worked for Therapeutic Associates since graduation.
 He completed an Orthopedic Residency in 2011, received his OCS in 2012, became a CMPT in 2013, a COMT in 2014, and completed Fellowship through NAIOMT in 2017.

-Josiah splits his time between patient care and the Therapeutic Associates Education Department, where he serves as Assistant Director of the Orthopedic Residency Program as well as a mentor for new staff, residents, and fellows-in-training.
+Josiah splits his time between patient care and the Therapeutic Associates Education Department, where he serves as Director of the Orthopedic Residency Program as well as a mentor for new staff, residents, and fellows-in-training.
 He has a special interest in manual therapy, spine care, and lower extremity biomechanics.
 While not at the clinic, he enjoys exercising, gardening, reading, and most of all, spending time with my wife and daughters.

 Angela T. Gordon